CAN I REJOIN?

 do i have to redo basic training?

 Rejoiners will not usually need to redo Basic training.
 We assess people on a case by case basis, and training will be provided if needed.
-You won't need to attend selection again either.
+You won't need to attend selection again either, though you will be required to pass fitness or other assessments if you are joining a new capbadge or trade with different entry standards.

 Re-enlisters are likely to have to complete Basic training again.
 You may need to attend selection as part of the process.